air-fx/metadata/adido-template.readme.md

 ## Features

 - Load metadata from Excel files containing ADIDO Metadata and Adhoc Data sheets
-- Load ADIDO template Excel files that will be populated with the metadata
+- Use a built-in default ADIDO template or load your own custom template
 - Select specific files to include in the template generation
 - Filter the file list to quickly find relevant files
 - Validate data quality with warning notifications for invalid values